Tonsak09/CauldronPlayerInfo/SessionSummaries/Session Summary 01.md

 - Distracted Karra by not pissing behind the stables and took two horses, **Bleeder** and **Shallow**
 - Brought horses back to cart and began journey to Echoes-Vine
 - Eventually came by combustible crabs which were dealt with and collected
-- Party is investigated at night by and ornish sharpshooter
+- Party is investigated at night by an ornish sharpshooter
 - Tarantula named **Scuddle**
 - Came upon a swamp-drake named **Hov-Ir**
 - Party fed him some crab but he wanted something more fancy